sakibwebworm/Movie-Night/readme.md

 ## Register as an Admin

-Type ckpp345s in code texinput area
+Type ckpp345s in code texinput area (experimental ,remove the code in User.php if you want to deploy.)